Leica S Typ 007 vs Panasonic G10

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the G10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G10 was succeeded by the Panasonic G3.
+Both the S Typ 007 and the G10 have been discontinued, but can regularly be found used on eBay.
+The G10 was replaced by the Panasonic G3, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Is the Leica S Typ 007 better than the Panasonic G10 or vice versa?
 The listing below highlights the relative strengths of the two models.